richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 First developed in 1985, Radiance is today the most widely used simulation engine for daylight and solar design.
 Radiance was made free and open-source in 1989 and has since been embedded in many research and commercial architectural engineering software applications.
 Radiance has benefited from an enthusiastic, active user group, and it continues to be developed and improved.
 One of the key goals in the development of Radiance was to produce physically accurate light simulation and visualisation for architecture and lighting design.
 Radiance uses a backwards ray-tracing algorithm, which provides a profound benefit over other calculation strategies.(9) It includes specular, diffuse and directional-diffuse reflection, and transmission in any combination to any level in any environment, including complicated curved geometries.
 [2-5]

 Thermal comfort is a condition of mind, and a subjective evaluation, which relates directly to our bodies’ heat gain and loss, with the goal to achieve some sort of a balance between our own body and its environment.
 The primary factors influencing it are: metabolic rate, clothing, insulation, air temperature, mean radiant temperature, air speed and relative humidity, although psychological parameters also play a role.
 [2-5]

+In practice today, new simulation techniques are helping designers to predict how people interact with building designs, and how to shape the designs to achieve maximum comfort and experience.[2-5]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；